univention/univention-corporate-server/doc/app-center/configurations.rst

 Docker script store_data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The life cycle script :file:`store_data` is required if data exists in the
+The lifecycle script :file:`store_data` is required if data exists in the
-container which should not be removed when it is replaced with a new
+container which should not be removed when it's replaced with a new
 container or if the app is uninstalled.
-It is not required if all the
+It isn't required if all the
 data is stored outside the container for example in a database or a
 mapped volume.
 The script is executed inside the Docker container and it
 should copy the relevant data to